-A new online version of Justin Edgar’s exhibition Reasonable Adjustment on the disabled armed resistance movement will show at the SouthBank Centre’s Unlimited Festival from 13th – 17th January 2021.
+A new online version of Justin Edgar’s exhibition Reasonable Adjustment on the disabled armed resistance movement premiered at the SouthBank Centre’s Unlimited Festival from 13th – 17th January 2021.
 For More information click HERE.
 The online exhibition experience has been developed with the support of Art Fund, Arts Council of England and Unlimited.

 Our short film Versimilitude starring Ruth Madeley has now been been accepted to 10 BAFTA qualifying festivals including Slamdance and The London Short Film Festival and winning Best of the Fest at Superfest in San Francisco.
 It is out now across various video on demand platforms including BFI PLAYER.
 We held a sneak 24hr preview on the BFI website which was watched by over 6000 people.
 On release we had four star reviews from The Guardian, Time Out and Little White Lies, with Director David Proud featured on Radio 4’s Front Row, Sky News and Channel 4 News and Ruth Madeley interviewed on Channel 4’s Sunday Brunch promoting the film.
 The comedy short was produced with support from the British Film Institute and The Uncertain Kingdom and is on release alongside the other Uncertain Kingdom films.
 See it HERE.

 It tells the story of a struggling disabled actress who gets a job advising aspoilt film star for his latest role playing a wheelchair user and co-stars Laurie Davidson (Cats), Esther Smith (Trying), Alice Lowe (Sightseers) and Stephen Boxer (The Crown).